Viewed products

 By providing comprehensive, accurate, and repeatable power measurements in a small form factor that is well- suited for R&D and manufacturing test, the P-Series power meters and sensors are a viable alternative to a peak power analysis system and at an attractive price point.

+The base stations that support today’s high capacity wireless networks must handle a growing number of data channels.
+Rather than incorporate a separate ampliier for each channel in the system, engineers are streamlining their designs by using multi-channel power ampliiers (MCPAs).
+If you are designing or manufacturing MCPAs, you need a wide bandwidth tool that can measure the peak and average power or peak-to-average ratio to verify that your product does not exceed maximum power speciications.
 The P-Series power meters and sensors offer a complete power measurement solution with a 30 MHz bandwidth.
-It can measure peak and average power of up to six 3G (5 MHz) carriers over a wide –35 to +20 dBm dynamic range, more than enough for power ampliier testing today and in the future.
+It can measure peak and average power of up to six 3G (5 MHz) carriers over a wide –35 to +20 dBm dynamic range, more than enough for power ampliier testing today and in the future. |

 The accuracy of power measurements is a major concern in high data rate wireless applications.
 With the P-Series products, you can accurately measure the linearity of power ampliiers (input power versus output power) at the 1 dB compression point.